A Reversible Dynamic Movement Primitive formulation: Proposed DMP Properties

-DMP allow online modifications of the dynamical system's trajectory based on external signals, referred to as coupling terms.
-Coupling terms have been applied to adjust online the DMP's trajectory based on the external force measurements \citep{Pastor_2011_DMP}, to enforce position/joint limits \citep{Gams_2009}, for obstacle avoidance \citep{Bio_DMP_2009} and other.
-Here we examine the case of enforcing position limits and obstacle avoidance.
-For both cases we use a 2D trajectory obtained by kinesthetically guiding a Kuka lwr4+ robot and recording its end-effector position.
-For limits avoidance we modify the DMP's velocity with a repulsive force at the limit \citep{Gams_2009}:
+Robustness to perturbations is also a trait of the proposed formulation.
+Such perturbations could be for instance an external disturbance.
+In this case, as in the original DMP, the phase stopping mechanism is employed, which results in the slow down or even halt of the trajectory generation by modifying the canonical system's evolution.
+Denoting the disturbance by $d(t)$, phase stopping can be implemented by modifying the canonical system's evolution as follows:

-where $\vect{y}_L$ is the limit and $\gamma>0$ controls the effect of the repulsive force.
-In our simulation we set $\vect{y}_L = [\infty \ 0.72]^T$ and $\gamma=1e^{-6}$.
-For the classical DMP simulation we use \eqref{eq:DMP_z_dot} and \eqref{eq:y_dot_limit_avoid}.
-Introducing the state $z = \dot{y}$, the novel DMP can also be written in the form of state equations, where we also add the repulsive force at the velocity level as in the classical DMP:
+with $a_d>0$.
+Other phase stopping types are also possible, like a sigmoid stopping \cite{Vlachos}.
+Another type of perturbation is the change of the target position on the fly.
+The DMP will modulate its trajectory to reach the new target.

-In both cases a linear canonical system from $x_0 = 0$ to $x_f = 1$ is used.
-The results are presented in Fig. \ref{fig:sim_limit_avoid}.
-The discrepancy in the response of the two DMPs is due to the fact that in the classical DMP $\tau$ affects the DMPs stiffness and damping (see \eqref{eq:DMP_imp}) and scales also the repulsive force.
-This observation is more general.
-That is, in the classical DMP, the coupling terms are affected by $\tau$, therefore making their effect less clear especially in cases where $\tau$ is also time varying.
-Moreover, the discrepancy between the forward and the reverse motion is owning to the coupling term.
-Coupling terms act like a force (which cannot be reversed like a trajectory) and are used for dynamic changes of the environment.
-So in the presence of couplings, discrepancies are to be expected.
-However, if the cause of the coupling remains static (like in Fig. 5) this discrepancy will be small.
+Another appealing property of DMP is the capability of incorporating coupling terms, so as to modify online the dynamical system's trajectory based on external signals, obviating the need of trajectory replanning.
+Coupling terms have been applied to adjust online the DMP's trajectory based on the external force measurements \cite{Pastor_2011_DMP}, to enforce position/joint limits \cite{DMP_Gams_2009}, for obstacle avoidance \cite{Bio_DMP_2009} and other.
+These coupling terms, can also be included in the proposed DMP, to attain the desired behaviour.
+For limit avoidance, we can introduce the state $z = \dot{y}$, to rewrite the novel DMP in the form of state equations and then add the repulsive force at the velocity level as in the original DMP: